MAP

 We will begin our road trip into Tibet!
 It was a very interesting experience to start our trip in the capital of one of the most traditional regions of China, Sichuan, and little by little we entered this little-visited region of eastern Tibet, called Kham in Tibetan.

-At the beginning of our day, we will make two brief visits to learn a little more about the local culture.
+At the beginning of our day, we will make two short visits to learn a little more about the local culture.
 We will visit a traditional temple next to our hotel and then we will make a brief visit to a museum about the culture of Chengdu.
-We will then continue our journey to a panda sanctuary to learn a little about their interesting history and characteristics.
+We will then continue our journey to a bear conservation sanctuary. pandas to learn a little about its interesting history and characteristics.

 From a low altitude in Chengdu at 500 m / 1600 ft, by the end of our day we will have climbed to approx. 3000 m / 11000 ft.
-We will have some very nice views on the way until we see Siguniang Mountain (6250 m / 20000 ft), next to the small town where we will be staying.
-Tomorrow morning we will take a nice and peaceful hike towards this mountain.
+We will have some very nice views on the way until we see the mountain Siguniang (6250 m / 20000 ft), next to the small town where we will be staying.
+Tomorrow morning we will take a peaceful and beautiful hike towards this mountain.

 Check-in at our hotel and then take a light walk while we acclimatize, to eat at one of the restaurants in the small town.